HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_usecases.md

 # Use Cases

-This section covers the basic use cases of RESTful APIs provided by iLO Amplifier Pack
+This section covers the basic use cases of RESTful APIs provided by iLO Amplifier Pack.

 ## Discovering Servers